We put great importance to data protection and therefore use the data you provide to us with upmost care.

-The Electric Bus System is a public transportation system that is operated by electric buses only.
-As every public transportation system, it can include ticketing, information of customers and a monitoring system.
+Electric Bus System is a public transportation system that is operated by electric buses only.
+As every public transportation system, it can include ticketing, customer information, and a monitoring system.
+Additionally, it's essential to have facilities for charging the electric buses.
+Due to the charging process, a management system for operations, planning of range, and route optimisation becomes even more important compared to conventional bus systems (see also SCIS).

 Problems to be solved